 This remote warfare round-up will deal solely with Afghanistan and U.S President Biden’s announcement that U.S forces will pull out of the country, twenty years since their invasion in 2001.
+This round-up is written by Aoife Keogh.

 Why has President Biden Decided to Pull out of Afghanistan now?